paulinho-16/MEIC-TVVS/assignments/assignment2.md

 addXmlElement(hd, "running", null, "no" /*p.isRunning() ? "yes" : "no"*/);
 ```

-Upon thinking a little about why he would do this, we came to the conclusion that it would be so that, in a new execution of the program, all projects would start in a paused state, even if the end of the previous execution had occurred while one of them was running.
+Upon thinking a little about why he would do this, we concluded that it would be so that, in a new execution of the program, all projects would start in a paused state, even if the end of the previous execution had occurred while one of them was running.
-With that in mind, we changed our test to check for a "no" on this tag, so at this point all tests pass.
+With that in mind, we changed our test to check for a "no" on this tag, so at this point, all tests pass.
 However, we recommend removing the "running" tag from the XML logic, taking into account that the program, when reading the projects from the file, may simply consider its state as paused.

 ![All tests of the method `writeXml` pass successfully](./images/cp_tests5.png)